opeyemi24/dare.io-pbl/Project 5.md

 ![Capture 6 edit inbound rule](https://user-images.githubusercontent.com/92916632/145629904-932ca6f6-cc45-4469-9341-d8471ef2b171.PNG)

-To obtain the client's private IP address, we can either copy directly from the AWS console or run the command:
+To obtain the client's private IP address, we can either copy directly from the AWS console or run the command below:

            ip addr show